 About the Authors: Lee Grenci and Jon Nese

-Lee M. Grenci is a retired Senior Lecturer and forecaster from the Department of Meteorology at Penn State University.
+Lee M. Grenci is a retired Senior Lecturer and forecaster from the Department of Meteorology and Atmospheric Science at Penn State.
 While at Penn State, he was an e-Education Fellow and the lead faculty member for Penn State's online program that confers a Certificate of Achievement in Weather Forecasting.
 In 1993, he won the Wilson Award for Outstanding Teaching in the College of Earth and Mineral Sciences.
 He also received the College's 2003 Mitchell Award for Innovative Teaching and the 2008 Faculty Mentoring Award.
 His nationally acclaimed online course, Meteorology 101: Understanding Weather Forecasting, won the 2003 Meritorious Course Award presented by the University Continuing Education Association.
 METEO 101 also won the 2004 ANGEL Course Contest as the Best Completely Online Course at Penn State University.

 Features of this Chapter